tomjoht/learnapidoc/_includes/content/activities/create_swaggerui_display.md

     url: "http://petstore.swagger.io/v2/swagger.json",
     ```

-6. Change the `url` value from `http://petstore.swagger.io/v2/swagger.json` to a relative path to your YAML file.
+6. Change the `url` value from `http://petstore.swagger.io/v2/swagger.json` to a relative path to your YAML file, and then save the file.
 For example

     ```js
     url: "openapi_openweathermap.yml",